 1. the central, innermost, or most essential part of anything.

-Human beings require more than a great salary to feel connected with their work.
-We require clarity concerning who we aspire to be as a contributor and strategies to build a work life to reflect that definition.
-This begins with the basics — the core.
+Human beings require more than a generous salary or the latest perks to feel truly connected to our work.
+We need clarity concerning who we are as contributors, what we intend to accomplish and strategies to build a work life to reflect this.

 After years as an advisor, I experienced an “aha” moment.
 Suddenly, it became quite clear that a strong core was critical to organizational health.
 I began to evaluate organizations through a lens of stability, which embraced the elements that must be present for people to do great work and excel.
 Elements such as a clear mission, shared values and more.

 These elements serve as the starting point of a strong foundation, The Core.

 Just as a strong foundation supports an organization, a parallel set of elements contribute to an individual’s core.
 These elements include clarity concerning work life direction and our supporting career eco-system.

 When our core is incomplete or compromised, the resulting state can hold negative consequences.
 We may lack focus, or our path may feel unclear.
 We also might struggle to feel engaged with our work.

 Managers have a unique opportunity to impact work life.
 They are the bedrock of our career experiences, laying the foundation for how we approach our work now — and in many cases, in the future.
 They can either fuel our core, or leave it weakened.